Technigo/project-happy-thoughts/README.md

 # Tools and methods I have used

 - npm Node.js
-- React - useState, useEffect
+- React - useState, useEffect and moment dependencies
 - fetch
 - GET and POST request to API-server
 - jsx, css, some html

-I structured elements in different component-files.
-Each component also has it's own css-file.
+I structured elements in different React component-files (App.js, MessageList,js, MessagInut.js and Header.js).
+Each component also has its own css-file.
 I saved the URL in a separate file.
 I also saved some general css in a separate file (in index.css).
 In App.js I have both the GET and the POST requests.
 I also tried to keep the child-components as clean as possible - i.e. to put the logic in App.js.

 # Requirements for this week